RIR360/development/journal/2025/september.md

 - Action take away depressionm, so stop thinking and take action.
 - Over-thinking will create fear and reduce your ability.
 - If by any means you create a fear towards a task, you procrastinate it.
+- So work like an obedient robot and rest like a stress free human.